 Declaration of Major and Retention Criteria

-All students who declare Exercise Science as their major will have the opportunity to register for the appropriate first year courses within the program as recommended by their Exercise Science faculty advisor.
-After the completion of two semesters within the program, the ability to register for upper-level Exercise Science courses will depend on the completion of the established retention standards (see below).
+After the completion of two semesters within the program, the ability to register for upper-level Exercise Science courses will depend on the successful completion of:

 - Minimum Cumulative Grade Point Average of 2.5